Osteopathic Manual Therapy

 Osteopathy is a gentle and holistic form of manual therapy that targets chronic pain and other health ailments.
-Covered by Many Health Insurance.
+Osteopathy treatment is now recognized widely as one of the effective treatments for chronic pain.
+Osteopathic therapy in our clinic is covered by many health insurance plans.

 Menashe Rakhamimov BSc, DOMP